sarathyweb/books/README.md

 ## Business & Product Development

+- [ ] The Lean Product Playbook: How to Innovate with Minimum Viable Products and Rapid Customer Feedback
 - [ ] Shape Up
 - [ ] Crossing the Chasm
 - [ ] Founders at Work